We think this movie stands out for:

 What parents need to know

 Parents need to know that What Men Want -- a gender-flipped take on the 2000 Mel Gibson comedy What Women Want -- is a fairly raunchy comedy about a woman (Taraji P. Henson) who suddenly gains the ability to hear men's thoughts.
 Characters drink (sometimes too much), and an unwitting woman is served psychedelic "tea" that has marijuana and ecstasy in it (played for laughs).
-Another character sells marijuana illegally, and a doctor uses cocaine at work (he gets clean by the movie's end).
+Another character sells marijuana illegally, and a doctor uses cocaine at work (he gets clean by the movie's end); a background character smokes a cigar.
 While there's no graphic nudity -- characters are covered by sheets or wearing underwear -- sex scenes include eyebrow-raising movements and noises, and a woman chokes, pushes, and slaps a man during sex while in pursuit of a climax (also played for laughs).
 It's suggested that characters have grown positively when they agree to "share" sexual pleasure with each other.
 In one scene, a woman forcefully kisses a (willing) man; it ends with him wearing black BDSM gear on a swing.
 Language is also salty and frequent; expect to hear "f--k," "s--t," and more.
 Women, including a main character in her late 40s, take strong, central roles and are unashamed about being powerful and sexual.
 Parents and children have supportive relationships, and there are themes of communication and empathy.

 - Parents say